It has a Short, Yet Outstanding History

 The history of Winterfest is checkered with warm days and no snow, as well as frigid weekends with snow and subzero temperatures.
 In 1990 the Winterfest Committee made the event “weather- proof” by creating winter sculptures without snow and more indoor activities.
 Although a two weekend event, sponsors, volunteers and the public enjoyed the biggest Winterfest to date.

 The New York Special Olympics joined the Syracuse Winterfest celebration in 2002 adding numerous events.

 Winterfest 2003 had grown to over 100 events in 10 days.
 In 2004 ,Valentine’s Day was included into the events schedule allowing twelve days for the Winterfest celebration and over 150 events.

 Winterfest 2006 and 2007 was an 11-day event, with the addition of seven wine tasting evenings along with a weekend live music events called Winterfest Jam at five locations for five dollars.

 Winterfest 2008 had events running for 14 days, with some pre-Winterfest events.
 The newest events were multi-age Wii competitions and a new food event called the “Burger Bounce”.

-Winterfest 2013 we will be having and Ice Castle Built in Clinton Square and several new events.
+Winterfest 2012 -2014 we had Ice Castle Built in Clinton Square and with several new events.